argonne-lcf/PythonFOAM/README.md

 # PythonFOAM:
 ## In-situ data analyses with OpenFOAM and Python

-## Update - 02/04/2022
-We have changed instructions to compile and run our examples by automating some of the environment variable declarations.
-We have also added an example of calling Python from a turbulence model implementation.

 Using Python modules for in-situ data analytics with [OpenFOAM](https://www.openfoam.com).
 **NOTE** that this is _NOT_ PyFOAM which is an automation tool for running OpenFOAM cases.
 What you see in this repository, is _OpenFOAM calling Python functions and classes_ for in-situ data analytics.
 You may offload some portion of your compute task to Python for a variety of reasons (chiefly data-driven tasks using the Python ML ecosystem and quick prototyping of algorithms).